jofraley/Hacking_JavaScript/labs/jsapi3/create_starter_map/lab.md

   </html>
   ```

-2. The JSBin `Output` panel should show a dark-grey map centered on Washington DC.
+2. The JSBin `Output` panel should show a dark-gray map centered on Washington DC.

 Your app should look something like this:
  * [Code](index.html)